Abhishek4613/JavaScript/2.Fundamentals of JavaScript/A.Fundamentals of JavaScript Part A.md

 ## JavaScript - String Methods

-- **length**: Returns the length of any string.

-- **slice()**: Extracts a part of a string and returns the extracted part in a new string.
-  - The method takes 2 parameters: start position, and end position (end not included).
-  - If you omit the second parameter, the method will slice out the rest of the string.
-  - If a parameter is negative, the position is counted from the end of the string.
-- **substring()**: It is similar to the slice.
-The only difference is that start and end values less than 0 are treated as 0 in substring().

-- **substr()**: It is similar to slice().
-  The only difference is that the second parameter specifies the length of the extracted part.

-- **replace()**: The replace() method replaces a specified value with another value in a string.

-  - The replace() method does not change the string it is called on.
-  - The replace() method returns a new string.
-  - The replace() method replaces only the first match.
-  - If you want to replace all matches, use a regular expression with the /g flag set.
-  - The replace() method is case sensitive.
-  - To replace case insensitive, use a regular expression with an /i flag set.

-- **replaceAll()**:

-- **toUpperCase()**: A string is converted to upper case with toUpperCase().

-- **toLowerCase()**: A string is converted to lower case with toLowerCase().

-- **concat()**: It joins two or more strings.
-The concat() method can be used instead of the plus operator.

-- **trim()**: Removes whitespace from both sides of a string.

-- **trimStart()**: Removes whitespace only from the start of a string.

-- **trimEnd()**: Removes whitespace only from the end of a string.

-- **padStart()**: It pads a string with another string (multiple times) until it reaches a given length from the start.

-- **padEnd()**: It pads a string with another string (multiple times) until it reaches a given length from the end.

-- **charAt()**: Returns the character at a specified index (position) in a string.

-- **charCodeAt()**: Returns the unicode of the character at a specified index (position) in a string

-- **split()**: This method is used to split a string into an array of substrings based on a specified separator.

-- **indexOf()**: Returns the index (position) of the first occurrence of a specified text in a string.
-It does not support regular repression.

-- **lastIndexOf()**: Returns the index (position) of the last occurrence of a specified text in a string

-- **search()**: Searches a string for a string or a regular expression and returns the position of the match.

-- **match()**: Returns an array containing the results of matching a string against a string or a regular expression.

-- **matchAll()**: Returns an iterator containing the results of matching a string against a string or a regular expression.

-- **includes()**: Returns true if a string contains a specified value.
-Otherwise it returns false.
-It can take second argument as index from where we want to search begins.

-- **startsWith()**: Returns true if a string begins with a specified value.
-It can take second argument as index from where we want to search begins.

-- **endsWith()**: Returns true if a string ends with a specified value.
-It can take second argument as index from where we want to search begins.
+charAt() Returns the character at a specified index (position) charCodeAt() Returns the Unicode of the character at a specified index concat() Returns two or more joined strings constructor Returns the string's constructor function endsWith() Returns if a string ends with a specified value fromCharCode() Returns Unicode values as characters includes() Returns if a string contains a specified value indexOf() Returns the index (position) of the first occurrence of a value in a string lastIndexOf() Returns the index (position) of the last occurrence of a value in a string length Returns the length of a string localeCompare() Compares two strings in the current locale match() Searches a string for a value, or a regular expression, and returns the matches prototype Allows you to add properties and methods to an object repeat() Returns a new string with a number of copies of a string replace() Searches a string for a value, or a regular expression, and returns a string where the values are replaced search() Searches a string for a value, or regular expression, and returns the index (position) of the match slice() Extracts a part of a string and returns a new string split() Splits a string into an array of substrings startsWith() Checks whether a string begins with specified characters substr() Extracts a number of characters from a string, from a start index (position) substring() Extracts characters from a string, between two specified indices (positions) toLocaleLowerCase() Returns a string converted to lowercase letters, using the host's locale toLocaleUpperCase() Returns a string converted to uppercase letters, using the host's locale toLowerCase() Returns a string converted to lowercase letters toString() Returns a string or a string object as a string toUpperCase() Returns a string converted to uppercase letters trim() Returns a string with removed whitespaces trimEnd() Returns a string with removed whitespaces from the end trimStart() Returns a string with removed whitespaces from the start valueOf() Returns the primitive value of a string or a string object

 ## JavaScript Template Literals